-Weather today: Heavy downpour in Mumbai, flight and trains services hit
+Mumbai rains: Over 500 people struck in Mahalaxmi express rescued; IAF, NDRF deployed

 Intermittent rain with heavy to very heavy downpour expected in Mumbai and sub urban areas, said the IMD forecast at 8 am today.
 The high tide is expected at 8 am of 3.36 meters, while the low tide will be around 1:41 pm of 2.36 meters, The road and railway traffic are expected to be normal according to IMD forecast.

-Mumbai-Kolhapur Mahalaxmi express is held up between Badlapur and Wangani at KM 72 with around 2000 passengers, said the DRM Central Railways.
-Rescue team has reached spot, it added.
+Mumbai-Kolhapur Mahalaxmi express is held up between Badlapur and Wangani at KM 72 with around 700 passengers, said the DRM Central Railways.

 Railway Protection Force and City police have reached the site where Mahalaxmi Express is held up.
 Biscuits and water are being distributed to the stranded passengers.
-NDRF team will reach the spot soon.
+NDRF team has reached the spot.

+As relief work is underway, "Up till now, 500 passengers of Mahalaxmi express have been rescued.

 "Heavy to very heavy rainfall is likely in Mumbai, Thane, and Raigad districts, while extremely heavy rainfall is likely at isolated places in Palghar district," an IMD official told.